arnold-c/OutbreakDetection/manuscript/manuscript.typ

 If the alert period starts before the outbreak and continues past the start date of the outbreak, this would be considered a correct alert with a negative delay i.e., an early warning triggered by false positive test results.
 Finally, for each time series we calculate the number of unavoidable and avoidable outbreak cases.
 Unavoidable cases are those that occur before a correct alert, or those that occur in an undetected outbreak.
-Avoidable cases are defined as those that occur within an outbreak on and after the day of the first correct alert i.e., cases that could theoretically be prevented with a perfectly effective and timely response.
+Avoidable cases are those that occur within an outbreak and after the first alert; we do not quantity avoidable cases here as the value depends critically on the explicit details of the response, which we do not model.
-Not all cases defined as avoidable would be in practice (due to delays in, and the imperfect nature of, responses); the specifics of operation response are beyond the scope of this work.

 We define the accuracy of the surveillance system for a given time series as the arithmetic mean of the system’s PPV and sensitivity.
 To examine the interaction of the test with the surveillance system's characteristics (i.e., testing rate, noise structure and magnitude), we optimized the alert threshold, T, for a given "testing scenario".